BaronSamediOfficial/Linux/README.md

 # Linux boot procedure
 At a high level ,from the moment you switch the on the power to the computer,
 - The firmware ```UEFI/BIOS``` starts looking for a bootable disk.
-- Whatever this bootable disk is (thubmb drive etc) , it will need to contain a boot loader.
+- Whatever this bootable disk is (thumb drive etc) , it will need to contain a boot loader.
 The default bootloader on linux is ```GRUB2```.
 - The task of this bootloader is to load the operating systems, which means it will start the ```kernel```.
 - The kernel requires drivers to be present right from the bootprocess so a file system is loaded that has enough to get this done.
 This file system is called the ```initRAMfs```.
 This filesystem has been compiled to contain some root file system and some drivers.
 - Once these are loaded, ```init``` can be loaded.